lekevoid/lekevoid-recipes/src/recipes/emerald-lentil-dahl.md

 complexity: 2
 categories:
   - main-course
+origin: indian
 ingredients:
+  - name: Lentils (cooked)
+    comment: Black or French green are best, but any will do
+    quantity: "4"
+    measure: cup
   - name: Spinach, fresh or frozen
     comment: i.e., half a big pack of frozen chopped spinach
     quantity: "1"